 If your baby can tolerate garlic, onion, or shallot – add those.
 Offering tasty food to your baby (that you might actually eat) helps to make for adventurous eating later on.

-If you’re dealing with signs of constipation (read more in Diaper Doods), use pear instead of a green apple.
+If you’re dealing with signs of constipation, use pear instead of a green apple.

 To make liver pate, follow the steps below.
 This one’s a quickie!
 It might take you around 15 minutes to prep and cook.

-- 1 sour green apple, peeled and sliced – if constipation os an issue, use pear
+- 1 sour green apple, peeled and sliced – if constipation is an issue, use pear

 - 1/2 teaspoon allspice